mortegap/the-real-sre-challenge/challenge-extra-2/SOLUTION.md

 # Extra Challenge 2 Kubernetes

-Installed minikube as a cluster
-Using kubectl as an interface for k8s cluster
+Installed minikube as a cluster (I have it already installed) Using kubectl as an interface for k8s cluster

 Command for applying manifest: